torchnyu/blog/_posts/2020-04-20-stay-humble.md

 I've been guilty of cockiness.

 How does one keep their cockiness in check?
 First, try to listen and adapt instead of dismissing.
-Perhaps Sasha coudl had responded to Adrian's concerns with:
+Perhaps Sasha could have responded to Adrian's concerns with:

 **Sasha:** Three weeks?
 That seems like a little long to me.
 Could we